audioburst-labs/AudioburstPlayer-iOS/README.md

 }
 ```

+After loading content you can use ` player.openFullscreenPlayer()` to open fullscreen player programmatically.
+If content is not loaded, calling this method will throw error `AudioburstPlayerError.contentNotReady` in error listener (`AudioburstPlayerErrorListener.onError()`)

 ### Step 4.
 Handle errors

 `AudioburstPlayerError` enum is used to represent errors that occur in `AudioburstPlayer`.
 To handle errors make your class implement `AudioburstPlayerErrorListener` protocol, for example:

 ```swift